What are sleep disorders and how common are they?

-Insomnia is a sleep disorder of difficulty initiating or maintaining sleep.
+Insomnia is a sleep disorder in which people have difficulty falling or staying asleep.
 People with insomnia have one or more of the following symptoms:

-- having at least one daytime problem such as fatigue; sleepiness; problems with mood, concentration; accidents at work or while driving, etc, due to not sleeping well
+- Having at least one daytime problem such as fatigue; sleepiness; problems with mood, concentration; accidents at work or while driving, etc, due to not sleeping well

 Insomnia varies in how long it lasts and how often it occurs.
 About 50 percent of adults experience occasional bouts of insomnia and 1 in 10 suffers from chronic insomnia.
 Insomnia can occur by itself or can be associated with medical or psychiatric conditions.
-Insomnia can be short-term (acute insomnia) or can last a long time (chronic insomnia).
+Insomnia can be short-term (acute or adjustment insomnia) or can last a long time (chronic insomnia).
 It can also come and go, with periods of time when a person has no sleep problems.
-Acute insomnia can last from one night to a few weeks.
+Acute or adjustment insomnia can last from one night to a few weeks.
 Insomnia is called chronic when a person has insomnia at least three nights a week for a month or longer.

 What is sleep apnea?

-Sleep apnea is a serious sleep disorder that occurs when a person’s breathing is interrupted during sleep.
-People with untreated sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times during the night.
+Sleep apnea is a potentially serious sleep disorder that occurs when a person's breathing is interrupted during sleep.
+People with untreated sleep apnea stop breathing repeatedly during their sleep.
 There are two types of sleep apnea: obstructive and central.
 Obstructive sleep apnea (OSA) is the more common of the two.
-It is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses during sleep.
-In central sleep apnea, the airway is not blocked but the brain fails to signal the muscles to breathe due to instability in the respiratory control center.
+It is caused by a blockage of the airway, usually when the soft tissue in the back of the throat collapses during sleep.
+In central sleep apnea (CSA), the airway is not blocked but the brain fails to tell the body to breathe.
 This type is called central apnea because it is related to the function of the central nervous system.
 Symptoms of OSA may include snoring, daytime sleepiness, fatigue, restlessness during sleep, gasping for air while sleeping and trouble concentrating.
 Those with CSA may have gasping for air but mostly report recurrent awakenings during night.

 What is restless legs syndrome?

-Restless legs syndrome (RLS) is a sleep disorder that cause tingling, pulling, creeping, or painful sensations in the legs at night.
+Restless legs syndrome (RLS) is a sleep disorder that causes an intense, often irresistible urge to move the legs.
 This sensation is brought on by resting such as lying down in bed, sitting for prolonged periods such as while driving or at a theatre.
 RLS typically occurs in the evening, making it difficult to fall asleep and stay asleep.
 It can be associated with problems with daytime sleepiness, irritability and concentration.
 Often, people with RLS want to walk around and shake their legs to help relieve the uncomfortable sensation.

 What is narcolepsy?

 Narcolepsy is a neurological disorder of sleep regulation that affects the control of sleep and wakefulness.
 People with narcolepsy experience excessive daytime sleepiness and intermittent, uncontrollable episodes of falling asleep during the daytime.
 These sudden sleep attacks may occur during any type of activity at any time of the day.
 Some patients with narcolepsy experience sudden muscle weakness with laughter or other emotions.
 Narcolepsy usually begins between the ages of 15 and 25, but it can become apparent at any age.
 In many cases, narcolepsy is undiagnosed and, therefore, untreated.